- Apple Watch

 Two years after the first Apple smartwatch appeared, we've seen one significant update to the device, along with a bump to the original model.
-But unlike the heavily hyped iPhone 8, the next Apple Watch has mostly flown under the radar.
-Here’s what you can expect from the Apple Watch Series 3.
+But unlike the heavily hyped iPhone 8, the next Apple Watch has mostly flown under the radar, though recent rumors suggest we could be seeing an update to the smartwach lineup sooner rather than later.
+If we do, here’s what you can expect from the Apple Watch Series 3.

-- Release could be in fall 2017 to coincide with iPhone 8 but may be pushed back to spring.
+- Release could be in fall 2017 to coincide with iPhone 8.

 - 4G for staying connected away from your phone.